See index to all the chapters for Putting Out the Planetary Fire

 While the GOP has long been dominated by climate deniers, in the 2022 midterm elections they sought to project a more even-handed approach.
 Few bought their spin.
 Politico responded to a climate plan released by Congressional Republicans by noting that they “continue to resist setting a specific emissions reduction target.
 They oppose policies to reduce fossil fuel use, including regulations, taxes, or mandates.
 And Graves said House Republicans, unlike at least some GOP counterparts in the Senate, are skeptical of the government extending and expanding clean energy tax credits that the renewable industry says are critical to helping them deploy zero-carbon power at the scale needed to address climate change.”
 The Washington Post added, “It is unclear whether the GOP plans would, in fact, reduce carbon emissions, or if they instead largely amount to an attempt to deflect political blame over Republicans’ long-standing opposition to addressing catastrophic global warming.”[33]

-Roger Karapin, a political scientist at Hunter College and the Graduate Center, CUNY, provided some interesting insights into the Republican Party growing opposition to climate action.[34]
+Roger Karapin, a political scientist at Hunter College and the Graduate Center at CUNY, provided some interesting insights into the Republican Party growing opposition to climate action.[39]
 One hopeful point he made is that the parties will shift their positions if enough voters have moved in a particular direction.
 He noted that majorities of Republican voters support various climate proposals, including tougher carbon emissions limits and a carbon tax to be paid by fossil fuel companies.
 More than 70% of voters support expanding wind and solar energy, and only 10-35% favor using more coal or natural gas.

-Karapin notes that at the turn of the century, Republican leaders were willing to take up the climate issue.
-“President George W. Bush initially favored carbon dioxide regulation, and moderate Republican leaders supported a national emissions trading system.
+Karapin notes that at the turn of the century, Republican leaders were willing to take up the climate issue: “President George W. Bush initially favored carbon dioxide regulation, and moderate Republican leaders supported a national emissions trading system.
 But the national GOP turned hard against climate policy once Barack Obama was elected President, committing to the fossil fuel industries, and promoting an economy based on low-cost, fossil fuel energy.
 On this and other issues (same-sex marriage, guns, abortion bans), Republicans committed to a base mobilization strategy even though its positions were unpopular with a majority of the public.
 They combined this base mobilization strategy for winning elections with the pursuit of a minority-rule strategy within constitutional rules (e.g., electoral college, voting rules in U.S. Senate).
 And under Donald Trump’s leadership, they began overturning traditional rules for deciding elections in order to take power.”

-While the Democrats now publicly acknowledge the realities of climate change and the reasons for it, they have remained reluctant to directly confront the fossil fuel industry.[35]
-They have failed to call for a halt to new fossil fuel infrastructure and their leaders have continued to promote an all-of-the-above energy strategy even while ramping up support for renewable energy.
+While the Democrats now publicly acknowledge the realities of climate change and the reasons for it, they have remained reluctant to directly confront the fossil fuel industry.[40]
+They have failed to call for a halt to new fossil fuel infrastructure and their leaders have continued to promote an “all-of-the-above” energy strategy even while ramping up support for renewable energy.
 They have been quick to embrace speculative solutions supported by the fossil fuel industry, such as carbon capture and sequestration.

 How to Influence Elections